USRSE/rse-stories/_posts/2020-09-03-emmy-tsang.md

 If you have ideas and suggestions Emmy would like you to get in touch via [@eLifeInnovation](https://twitter.com/eLifeInnovation) or [email](mailto:innovation@elifesciences.org).

-## More Links Mentioned In the Interview
 Some of the links mentioned in this episode:

 - [stencila](https://github.com/stencila/hub) using open source tools to author and share executable documents
 - [Code Check](https://codecheck.org.uk) by Stephen Eglen and Daniel Nüst to have your research code  checked independently
 - [Binder](https://mybinder.org) which helps to turn Jupyter notebook repositories into executable environments